SharanPradeep/data-analyst-sharanya/README.md

 ![ooo](https://github.com/user-attachments/assets/93cfc673-69b8-47ea-a280-85b74c91a16e)

-•	Dataset Preparation: Cleaning and processing of datasets, handling missing values and irrelevant columns.
+•	**Dataset Preparation**: Cleaning and processing of datasets, handling missing values and irrelevant columns.

 •	**Data Pipeline Design and Implementation**: Creation of ETL pipelines using AWS Glue to process and transform the data.